Freedom in the World

 Political Rights (1 = best, 7 = worst)

-Western Sahara was ruled by Spain for nearly a century until Spanish troops withdrew in 1976, following a bloody guerrilla conflict with the pro-independence Polisario Front.
-Mauritania and Morocco both ignored the Polisario’s aspirations and claimed the resource-rich region for themselves, agreeing to a partition in which Morocco received the northern two-thirds.
-However, Polisario proclaimed an independent Sahrawi Arab Democratic Republic and continued its guerrilla campaign.
+Western Sahara was ruled by Spain for nearly a century until Spanish troops withdrew in 1976, following a bloody guerrilla conflict with the pro-independence Popular Front for the Liberation of Saguia el-Hamra and Rio de Oro (Polisario Front).
+Mauritania and Morocco both ignored Sahrawi aspirations and claimed the resource-rich region for themselves, agreeing to a partition in which Morocco received the northern two-thirds.
+However, the Polisario proclaimed an independent Sahrawi Arab Democratic Republic and continued its guerrilla campaign.
 Mauritania renounced its claim to the region in 1979, and Morocco filled the vacuum by annexing the entire territory.

-Moroccan and Polisario forces engaged in a low-intensity conflict until the United Nations brokered a ceasefire in 1991.
+Moroccan and Polisario forces engaged in a low-intensity armed conflict until the United Nations brokered a ceasefire in 1991.
 The agreement called for the residents of Western Sahara to vote in a referendum on independence the following year, to be supervised by the newly established UN Mission for a Referendum in Western Sahara (MINURSO).
-However, the vote never took place, with the two sides disagreeing about who was eligible to participate.
+However, the vote never took place, with the two sides failing to agree on voter eligibility.

 Morocco tried to bolster its annexation by offering financial incentives for Moroccans to move to Western Sahara and for Sahrawis to move to Morocco.
-The Moroccan ruler repeatedly visited the territory and made declarative speeches about its historical connection to his kingdom.
-Morocco has also used more coercive measures to assert its control, engaging in forced resettlements of Sahrawis and detaining pro-independence activists.
-The Moroccan government’s conduct in recent years has been less oppressive, but its human rights record with regard to the Western Sahara occupation remains poor.
+The Moroccan monarch visited the territory repeatedly and made declarative speeches about its historical connection to his kingdom.
+Morocco has also used more coercive measures to assert its control, engaging in forced resettlements of Sahrawis and long-term detention and “disappearances” of pro-independence activists.
+The Moroccan government’s conduct in recent years has been less oppressive, but its overall human rights record with regard to the Western Sahara occupation remains poor.

-In 2004, the Polisario accepted the UN Security Council’s Baker II plan (named after UN special envoy and former U.S. secretary of state James Baker), which called for up to five years of autonomy followed by a referendum on the territory’s status.
-However, Morocco rejected the plan, and Baker himself has said that Morocco is not interested in implementing any plan that could eventually lead to independence.
+In 2004, the Polisario accepted the UN Security Council’s Baker II plan (named after former UN special envoy and U.S. secretary of state James Baker), which called for up to five years of autonomy followed by a referendum on the territory’s status.
+Morocco, however, rejected the plan, and Baker himself has said that Rabat is not interested in implementing any plan that could eventually lead to independence.

-Morocco in 2007 offered an autonomy plan as an alternative to the scuttled Baker proposal, apparently attempting to demonstrate its willingness to compromise.
-However, the Moroccan government continued to rule out independence, even as the Polisario remained committed to an eventual referendum on the question.
-Because of this impasse, the two sides failed to make substantial progress in two rounds of talks in the United States during the year.
-Additional negotiations were planned for early 2008.
+In 2007, Morocco offered an autonomy plan as an alternative to the scuttled Baker proposal, apparently attempting to demonstrate its willingness to compromise.
+However, it continued to rule out independence, even as the Polisario remained committed to an eventual referendum on the question.
+Because of this impasse, the two sides failed to make meaningful progress in four rounds of talks that started in 2007 and stretched into 2008; additional negotiations were planned for 2009.
+In November 2008, King Mohammed VI announced that Morocco would pursue a “decentralization” plan for the territory in a manner that would not adversely affect Morocco’s territorial integrity, effectively reiterating the kingdom’s opposition to Sahrawi independence.A UN Security Council resolution adopted in April 2008 extended the MINURSO mandate until April 30, 2009, and reiterated the council’s commitment to a mutually agreeable solution.

 As the occupying force in Western Sahara, Morocco controls local elections and works to ensure that independence-minded leaders are excluded from both the local political process and the Moroccan Parliament.